russellday/AWS-SQLIO-Benchmark-Powershell/README.md

 <img src="https://s3.amazonaws.com/russell.day/SQLIO_Process_Diagram.png">
 <br>
 <br>
-The SQLIO Results from the scenario above are below:
+The SQLIO Results from the scenario above are below, max latency took a small hit but the overall IOs/sec were much higher on the General Purpose EBS volumes.
+Not too bad for almost half the price.
 <br>
 <br>
 <b><u>Provisioned IOPS (8000) 2TB EBS Volume</u></b>